2014 new enrollments being taken now.

 We teach traditional Japanese karate for everyone from ages 5 years to very old.

-Our club has a membership of approx. 100 students with a strong Parent support base.
+Our club has a strong membership and parent support base.

 Why learn karate